zarincheg/telegram-bot-dialogs/README.md

 ## Backward compatibility promise

-Dialogs package is using [Semver 2.0](https://semver.org/).
+Dialogs package uses [Semver 2.0](https://semver.org/).
 This means that versions are tagged with MAJOR.MINOR.PATCH.
 Only a new major version will be allowed to break backward compatibility (BC).

 Classes marked as `@experimental` or `@internal` are not included in our backward compatibility promise.